ntate6630/Arduino-i2c-reader-writer-with-terminal-user-interface/README.md

 ### Set start address.
 ### Set end address.
+### Step through addresses and view and edit bytes in the EEPROM.
 ### Read EEPROM to a HEX file.
 ### Load HEX file and write to an EEPROM.
 ### Restart and auto detect EEPROM device address.